Spelling programs for dyslexic children.

 Many people think weak spelling by dyslexic children is a visual problem that impacts the sequencing of letters.
 This is wrong.
 Spelling is a language skill.
 Children with dyslexia struggle with spelling because of language processing issues.
 They reverse letters because they do not hear them clearly.

 Spelling Predicts Reading Success

 Difficulty with spelling goes beyond what is required for writing.
 Spelling pattern recognition is a key element in reading fluency.
 It is how the brain recognizes and stores words, eventually turning every word into a sight word.
 For children with dyslexia, spelling difficulties slow down their reading progress -- it impedes reading fluency and then reading comprehension.
-Therefore spelling is an important part of our comprehensive dyslexia help.
+Therefore spelling is an important part of our program.

 Nearly 50% of English words are predictable, spelled phonetically.
 Another 37% are predictable except for one sound (e.g., knot and goat).
 Most children learn to spell these 87% of words easily, leaving them time to focus on the 13% that are not easy.
 However, children with dyslexia find even the phonetically predictable words, the 50%, difficult, meaning for them every word is challenge.

 Step by Step to Spelling Proficiency

 Our spelling programs for dyslexic children target phonological awareness first, before teaching spelling rules and exceptions:

 - Matching sounds to letters.
 Being able to break a word apart phonetically, an essential spelling skill, requires phonological awareness.
 This is the first focus of our program.